ftrotter/CleanApartment/specifications/DS1/Report_001_DishesReport.md

 ---
 ## Report 1:
 ### Business Questions
 This report shows how many different types of dishes in the kitchen.
+Using this we can estimate the time it would take to do dishes.

 ### Source Data
 * VRDC Part C Data